akaabdullahmateen/mathematics/chapter1/exercise2.md

 # Exercise 2

-**Find the shortest sequence of moves that transfers a tower of `n` disks from the left peg `A` to the right peg `B`, if direct moves between `A` and `B` are disallowed.
+**Find the shortest sequence of moves that transfers a tower of n disks from the left peg A to the right peg B, if direct moves between A and B are disallowed.
 (Each move must be to or from the middle peg.
 As usual, a larger disk must never appear above a smaller one.)**

 ## Trivial solutions